Inspirational Poetry: Offerings to the Beloved

 Poetry is the language of the gods speaking to our mortal minds.
 Or the intuitive right brain trying to get the attention of the logical left brain.
 Or the subconscious revealing its symbolic life to the conscious mind.
 In other words, poetry is a language that can take us into another state of consciousness.

-When I read the master poets,(Hafiz,Rumi,Kabir, Mary Oliver, David Whyte, and others) singing their praises to the Beloved, to Nature, to That which is beyond our understanding, I am taken on the wings of that devotion, out of the daily world.
+When I read the master poets (Hafiz, Rumi, Kabir, Mary Oliver, David Whyte, and others) singing their praises to the Beloved, to Nature, to That which is beyond our understanding, I am taken on the wings of that devotion, out of the daily world.

 Inspirational poetry is nutrition for the heart, better than any cardio workout.
 When poetry comes to me, it falls onto the page (usually my journal)like rain, and my tears follow.
 Inspirational poetry is very personal; it is from God to the poet.
 Does it have to be great poetry?
-Not necessarily, not in the terms of poetry critics.
-To the beloved of the Beloved it does not matter.
+Not necessarily, not in terms of poetry critics.
+To the beloved of the Beloved, it does not matter.

-While meditating on other inspirational poetry is a great way to open your heart and elevate your mind, writing your own poetry opens a direct line to you and your Higher Self.
+While meditating on other inspirational poetry is a great way to open your heart and elevate your mind, writing your poetry opens a direct line to you and your Higher Self.

 Remove the judgment out of everything that comes.
 No censoring.
 Just allow.
 After all, it is the Messenger that is important, that Connection, not the words.